 From Table~\ref{Tab: Cases}, we observe that the ranges of incidence angles and impact parameters that lead to capture become wider for smaller BH momenta.
 This is consistent with the expectation that slower-moving BHs require less precise alignment (i.e., larger $\theta$) to undergo capture.
 Conversely, higher-momentum BHs require smaller impact parameters and incidence angles for capture.
-Interestingly, for the scenario with $p/M=0.75$\footnote{Analogously to~\cite{Rodr_guez_Monteverde_2025}, we use the term ``case'' to refer to a specific simulation with fixed initial conditions $\{p/M,\theta\}$, and the term ``scenario'' for the ensemble of cases corresponding to a given $p/M$.}, the range of incidence angles increases again; this peculiar behavior will be discussed in the next section.
+Interestingly, for the scenario with $p/M=0.75$,\footnote{Analogously to Ref.~\cite{Rodr_guez_Monteverde_2025}, we use the term ``case'' to refer to a specific simulation with fixed initial conditions $\{p/M,\theta\}$, and the term ``scenario'' for the ensemble of cases corresponding to a given $p/M$.} the range of incidence angles increases again; this peculiar behavior will be discussed in the next section.

 In the following analysis, we study the evolution of BH properties throughout the interaction and after the merger, and characterize the corresponding GW signals.
-For quantities such as mass and spin, we focus on the post-merger regime, when these parameters reach stable asymptotic values (as indicated in previous works~\cite{Jaraba:2021ces,Rodr_guez_Monteverde_2025}, and as will be seen in the plateau parts of figures within Subsec.~\ref{subsec: gen. beh-DCs}).
+For quantities such as mass and spin, we focus on the postmerger regime, when these parameters reach stable asymptotic values (as indicated in previous works~\cite{Jaraba:2021ces,Rodr_guez_Monteverde_2025}, and as will be seen in the plateau parts of figures in Sec.~\ref{subsec: gen. beh-DCs}).
 For the GW analysis, we focus on the regions of the signal where the Weyl scalar exhibits pronounced activity, examining the amplitude, frequency, and phase shift of each emission.